 [Widenings which do carry the existing structure]:

 Seismic design for widening is performed by the single-mode (multi-mode) analysis, in accordance with the “AASHTO Guide Specifications for LRFD Seismic Bridge Design” (“AASHTO LRFD Bridge Design Specifications") as modified by the ____ edition “ODOT Bridge Design Manual”.
 The widened structure is designed to resist the full seismic load including the existing structure.
-The 2014 USGS Seismic Hazard Maps have been used to collect the Seismic Hazard Values for the bridge site with Latitude 00.0000N and Longitude 000.0000W:
+Seismic Hazard Values for both Upper-Level and Lower-Level Ground Motions for the bridge site with Latitude 00.0000N and Longitude 000.0000W are:

 [Insert the Seismic Data Table here]